Quartet of crises threatens Europe's core

 UK opinion polls got the May general election spectacularly wrong.
 Since his victory, Cameron has been tripped up several times by Eurosceptic rebels in his Conservative party.

-A long, agonising Greek economic meltdown, whether inside or outside the euro zone, with social unrest and political havoc, might reinforce those who argue that the UK economy is "shackled to a corpse".
+A long, agonizing Greek economic meltdown, whether inside or outside the euro zone, with social unrest and political havoc, might reinforce those who argue that the UK economy is "shackled to a corpse".

 Given Russia's lingering Cold War hostility towards Britain, seen in Moscow as the United States' most loyal ally, Putin would likely be delighted by any prospect of the UK leaving the EU.